tdm-project/tdm-manage-cluster/README.md

 Edit `tf/cluster.tf` to set the terraform parameters you need.
 After that

-    manage-cluster deploy .  # This runs terraform to provision the infrastructure manage-cluster deploy-k8s .  # This runs kubespray to deploy Kubernetes manage-cluster config-cluster .  # This runs the ansible playbook ./config-cluster-playbook.yml
+    manage-cluster deploy .           # This runs terraform to provision the infrastructure manage-cluster deploy-k8s .       # This runs kubespray to deploy Kubernetes manage-cluster config-cluster .   # This runs the ansible playbook ./config-cluster-playbook.yml manage-cluster config-client .    # This generates the kubeconfig file

 At the end of the deployment procedure, follow the instructions on screen to access you Kubernetes cluster.